DeathStar3/varicity-experiment/README_public.md

 ![visualization.png](readme_files/visualization.png)

-The window is pade of several parts:
+The window is made of several parts:

 - ①: By clicking on the `Hide project information` button, you can hide the parts ③ and ④ in order to be able to see the graph better.
 - ②: Here you can see the name and tag/commit ID of the project corresponding to the visualization being viewed, as well as the commit corresponding to the version of _symfinder_ that generated the visualization.